UCLA settles gynecologist sex abuse suit for $243.6 million

 LOS ANGELES (AP) — The University of California has agreed to pay $243.6 million to settle allegations that hundreds of women were sexually abused by a former UCLA gynecologist, lawyers and the university announced Tuesday.

-The settlement was reached with the assistance of a private mediator after substantial litigation, the parties said in a statement.

-Initial news of the settlement that did not include the specific amount had been announced Monday by some of the attorneys representing 203 women who said they were groped or otherwise abused by Dr. James Heaps over a 35-year career.
+The settlement covers about 50 cases involving 203 women who said they were groped or otherwise abused by Dr. James Heaps over a 35-year career.
+Each will receive $1.2 million, attorneys said.

+The deal was reached with the assistance of a private mediator after substantial litigation, the parties said.

-The lawsuit said that the university ignored decades of complaints and deliberately concealed abuse.
+The lawsuits said that UCLA ignored decades of complaints and deliberately concealed abuse.

-“The conduct alleged to have been committed by Heaps is reprehensible and contrary to the University’s values,” a UCLA statement said.
-“Our first and highest obligation will always be to the communities we serve, and we hope this settlement is one step toward providing healing and closure for the plaintiffs involved.”
+“The conduct alleged to have been committed by Heaps is reprehensible and contrary to the university’s values,” a UCLA statement said.
+“We express our gratitude to the brave individuals who came forward, and hope this settlement is one step toward providing healing and closure for the plaintiffs involved.”

+Two women who said Heaps abused them spoke at an afternoon news conference.

+“I’ve been waiting 20 years for this day,” said Julie Wallach, who said she was abused by Heaps in the late 1990s — but when she reported it to UCLA and the state medical board, “no one listened.”

 The University of California, Los Angeles, began investigating Heaps in 2017 and he retired the next year after the school declined to renew his contract.
 Heaps also was criminally charged last year with 21 counts of sexual offenses involving seven women.
 He has pleaded not guilty and denied wrongdoing.

-“This historic settlement allows these brave women to achieve their litigation goals of accountability and compensation, paving the path for their continued healing,” Manly said in a statement.
+Manly said there are thousands of practicing doctors nationwide who have administrative and criminal convictions for molesting their patients and he urged federal lawmakers to take steps to protect the public.

-The lawsuit was one of hundreds filed that allege abuse by Heaps.
+The lawsuits were among hundreds filed that allege abuse by Heaps.
 UCLA settled a similar lawsuit last year for $73 million.

 In that case, more than 100 women said that between 1983 and 2018, Heaps groped women, simulated intercourse with an ultrasound probe or made inappropriate comments during examinations at the UCLA student health center, Ronald Reagan UCLA Medical Center or his on-campus office.